Westbury Slip and Fall Lawyer

 As part of the obligations it places upon landowners to protect their visitors, New York state law requires property owners to take reasonable steps to protect visitors from foreseeable harm.
 The law makes little distinction between visitors who enter a premises for their own benefit and those who enter for a landowner’s gain.
 As such, most slip and fall cases involve determining whether an owner took appropriate steps to keep their property safe.

-Assigning Fault for a Trip and Spill Accident
+Assigning Fault for a Trip and Fall Accident

 In an ideal case for a slip and fall victim, a defendant would carry all liability for an injury, but many defendants try to shift blame onto plaintiffs in order to avoid blame themselves.
 If a court finds a plaintiff partially liable, they could reduce that plaintiff’s compensatory award in proportion to their assigned percentage of fault.